seamusdemora/PiFormulae/ExternalDrives.md

 If you have other devices, they will also be listed.

 Now that we have seen the "complete" list produced by `fdisk -l`, we shall not use it again here. [`fdisk`](https://www.tecmint.com/fdisk-commands-to-manage-linux-disk-partitions/) is primarily a tool for formatting and partitioning block devices, and that's not what we're after here.
 As we've seen, in this case, `fdisk` produces a lot of output that we just don't need now.
-Nevertheless, it's instructuve to see what it does, and to compare its output to another tool that gives us the essential information we need for the task of mounting an external drive: `lsblk`. `lsblk` excludes RAM Disks as they are a special class (contrived actually) of block deivices.
-There are numerous optional arguments for `lsblk`, and we'll use the `--fs` (filesystem) option:
+Nevertheless, it's instructuve to see what it does.
+Next, we will compare its output to another tool that pares the non-essential information, and gives us what we need for the task of mounting an external drive: `lsblk`. `lsblk` excludes RAM Disks as they are a special class (contrived actually) of block deivices.
+There are numerous optional arguments for `lsblk` (`man lsblk` is your friend), and we'll use the `--fs` (filesystem) option:

     lsblk --fs